idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 Accessible via right click or the context menu keyboard shortcut.

- 1. **Change case** = Cycles through multiple capitalization schemes for the target segment: “first upper-cased”, all lower-case, all upper-case.
+ 1. **Change case** = Cycles through multiple capitalization schemes for the target segment: first upper-cased, all lower-case, all upper-case.
  2. **Change to title case** = Capitalizes the first letter of each word within the target segment.
  3. **Undo** = Undo the previous edit actions in the target segment.
  4. **Redo** = Redo the undone edit actions in the target segment.